ChristophWurst/twofactor_duo/README.md

     - PHP 5.6 (Duo SDK requirement)
     - Duo application settings (IKEY, SKEY, HOST)

+Installation:

+Clone this repo to the 'apps/duo' directory of your ownCloud installation. i.e.:

+    cd /var/www/html/owncloud/apps && git clone https://github.com/elie195/duo_provider.git duo

 This has been tested on ownCloud 9.2.1 (cloned from "master" branch of the official ownCloud repo) on a CentOS 7 server with manually upgraded PHP.
+More detailed installation instructions to come.